HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 You can link your AI Knowledge project to your externally hosted code using a Webhook.
 To achieve this, navigate to **Home > API & Webhook** on your platform to configure your URL and enhance your project with specific functionalities.

+### Step 8: Personally Identifiable Information and safety controls

+Additionally, regarding PII (Personally Identifiable Information) and safety controls, buidlers have the ability to implement specific measures through the Webhook functionality.
+This enables the detection of personal data within the information processed by the AI.
+Depending on the use case, you can choose to anonymize this data or not.
+Furthermore, you can integrate custom safety controls tailored to their specific solutions, enhancing the security and compliance of the system.
+This capability ensures that the handling of sensitive data is both flexible and aligned with organizational needs and regulatory requirements.

-### Step 8: Monitoring and Maintenance
+### Step 9: Monitoring and Maintenance

 Regularly monitor your system to ensure optimal performance.
 Make adjustments to your knowledge base and AI settings as needed based on feedback and performance metrics.
-Use the Webhook feature to Implement alerting using the Builder to slack, Teams, ticketing system....
+Use the Webhook feature to Implement alerting using the Builder to slack, Teams, ticketing system...

-### Conclusion

-By following these steps, you can effectively create and manage an AI with RAG capabilities using AI Knowledge.
-This setup allows for the efficient retrieval of information and customization of the AI to meet specific needs, enhancing your ability to manage and leverage data within your organization.
+### Step 10: Recommendations for building High-Performance Gen.AI Systems

+#### 1. Importance of Knowledge Architecture:
+The knowledge architecture is a crucial element in the success of any AI project.
+It should be designed to facilitate easy access and interpretation of data by AI systems.
+A well-organized structure not only enhances the understanding of queries but also supports more accurate and rapid responses, which are essential for real-time interactions.

+#### 2. Data Quality:
+Data quality represents approximately 80% of the success in AI generation projects.
+Ensuring that data is accurate, well-formatted, and relevant is vital.
+Poor data quality can lead to inefficiencies and inaccuracies in the output, severely hampering the performance of the AI system.

+####  3. Integration of NLU and LLM Technologies:
+Combining Natural Language Understanding (NLU) for rapid tag extraction with Large Language Models (LLM) for generating responses can significantly reduce the reliance on multiple calls to LLM systems and speed up interactions.
+This approach underscores the importance of hybrid AI models in enhancing system responsiveness and efficiency.
+A specific tutorial is coming soon for this approach.

+####  4. Continuous monitoring and optimization:
+Regular monitoring and optimization of AI systems are essential.
+This includes checking response times, accuracy, and the effectiveness of data retrieval methods.
+Adjustments based on these metrics can help maintain and improve the system's performance over time.

+For Gen.AI projects, focus on developing a robust knowledge architecture and maintaining high data quality to significantly influence the overall effectiveness and efficiency of the AI system.

 ### Additional Resources

-For further guidance, refer to AI Knowledge's Embeded documentation sections:
+For further guidance, refer to AI Knowledge's embeded documentation sections:

 - **API References**: Learn how to interact with your knowledge base programmatically.